top of page

 • Use Skin Care products that are not toxic or full of unnecessary fillers (it is best to consult with a professional for this one and use the guide above).
 In many cases a more minimal routine goes a long way.

-• Focus on nourishing your skin barrier with nutrients and minerals opposed to stripping it
+• Focus on nourishing your skin barrier with nutrients and minerals opposed to stripping it by over-exfoliating or using too many actives at once

 • Use the power of your hands.
-Just like the muscles in our body, the muscles in our face benefit from movement and massage as well.
+Just like the muscles in our body, the muscles and tissues in our face benefit from movement and massage as well.
 Incorporate intentional massage with your hands while applying your skin care or take a few extra minutes to add a facial gua sha ritual (I generally recommend this basic stone to my clients, but if you want something a little bit more serious and fancy, you can use this one).
 Facial Gua Sha goes best with an oil suitable for your skin type, and I find that gentle, but firm pressure is best.
 For beginners, you may use a chart (which generally comes with your stone if you don't have a professional to ask at the moment), but make sure to focus on areas that you feel need more attention, and do so with love!

 Body